ruuda/blog/posts/ai-alignment-starter-pack.md

    [Deceptive Misaligned Mesa-Optimisers?
 It’s More Likely Than You Think…][miles-likely], and [We Were Right!
 Real Inner Misalignment][miles-right].
- * [Deceptively Aligned Mesa-Optimizers: It’s Not Funny If I Have To Explain It][acx-mesa] by Scott Alexander explains the meme about this topic.
+ * [Deceptively Aligned Mesa-Optimizers: It’s Not Funny If I Have To Explain It][acx-mesa] by Scott Alexander explains a meme about this topic.

 [mesa]:         https://www.alignmentforum.org/tag/mesa-optimization
 [miles-mesa]:   https://www.youtube.com/watch?v=bJLcIBixGj8